Is a Westie Right for You?

 The West Highland White Terrier weights about 20 pounds.

-Westies are generally a healthy breed but may suffer from skin conditions and sensitive stomachs.
+Westies are generally a healthy

 According to the C-BARQ study